Diff-Oracle: Deciphering Oracle Bone Scripts with Controllable Diffusion Model: Methodology

-In the second training stage, the emphasis shifts towards training the content encoder $\tau_c$ with well-optimized style information. ``Trainable Style Copy" is changed to ``Locked Style Copy" in this stage.
-The extracted content representation $\tau_c(x_c)$ is then inserted into the diffusion generator.
+In the second training stage, the emphasis shifts towards training the content encoder $\tau_c$ with well-optimized style information.
+The extracted content representation $\tau_c(x_c)$ is added to the training.
 The optimization process follows Eq.~\ref{objective_content}.
-Here, $x$ is a scanned image, and $x_c$ is pseudo handprinted data from CUT.
-In order to control the generator to support additional content conditions, we also adopt the fine-tuning strategy of ControlNet as shown in Fig.~\ref{fig:stage2}.
-The parameters of ``Locked Style Copy" are duplicated to ``Trainable Content Copy", since ``Locked Style Copy" is personalized to oracle datasets, which is a better starting point than ``Locked Original Copy".
-Next, the content encoder encodes $x_c$ into feature maps as $\tau_c(x_c)$ of the same size as $z_t$.
+Here, $x$ and $x_s$ are the same scanned images, and $x_c$ is the corresponding pseudo handprinted image generated via CUT.
+In order to enable the model to support additional content control, we adopt a fine-tuning strategy similar to that of ControlNet, as shown in Fig.~\ref{fig:stage2}. ``Style Copy" is first locked, and its parameters are then copied to ``Content Copy".
+This is because ``Style Copy" is personalized to oracle datasets, making it a more suitable starting point than ``Original Copy".
+Next, the content encoder encodes $x_c$ into feature maps denoted as $\tau_c(x_c)$, which are the same size as $z_t$.
 Finally, $\tau_c(x_c)$ is added to $z_t$ for denoising learning.

-Based on conditional sampling from classifier-free guidance~\cite{classifierfree}, DMs are typically inferred in both a conditional and unconditional manner to enhance the diversity of generated samples.
-Next, the outputs of the unconditional model and the conditional model are fused together for noise prediction.
-A straightforward application of this strategy for Diff-Oracle is characterized as follows: